Blog

 Electric Water Heaters

-Electric water heaters account for 60% of all water heaters in Fort Worth, primarily due to their lower upfront cost and more straightforward installations.
+Electric water heaters account for 60% of all water heaters in Fort Worth, primarily because of their lower upfront cost and simpler installation.

-Long-Term Costs: Electricity costs often result in a higher long-term cost for electric water heaters compared to natural gas.
+Long-Term Costs: Electricity costs often result in higher long-term costs for electric water heaters than for natural gas.
 The size of your home also plays a role in long-term costs, as larger homes with higher hot water demands often benefit from gas water heaters.

 Installation Complexity: Electric water heaters can require electrical services, but are often ideal for homes without access to natural gas.